CableDorado2/Ikemen-Plus-Ultra/README.md

 If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server: https://discord.gg/KV5EPnMuA7

 ## Ikemen Plus Ultra VS Ikemen Go
-To understand this once again the special contributor ***PlasmoidThunder*** says:
+To understand this, once again the special contributor ***PlasmoidThunder*** says:

-"**IKEMEN S-SIZE** (Plus Ultra) is for people who want to mess with the engine beyond modification of Lua files.
+"**IKEMEN S-SIZE** (Current Update: Plus Ultra) is for people who want to mess with the engine beyond modification of Lua files.
 Literally altering behaviour as they see fit.
-The engine code it's quick to test changes".
+It's a quick option to test changes".

 "**IKEMEN GO** is for people who want their game to follow what MUGEN does but with extra features/fixes.
 Modifying the engine code is beyond most people due to the specific build environment and necessity to compile changes to an executable each time".